 Diversity in the workplace leads to better results.
 A McKinsey study found that diversified companies perform 35 better than non-diversified companies.

 Conscious bias refers to intentional discrimination that harms another person or group.
-Prejudice, whether conscious or unconscious, can have a negative impact on the work environment.
+Prejudice, whether conscious or unconscious, can hurt the work environment.

-So how can companies remove bias from the hiring process?
+So how can companies reduce bias in your interview process?
 Here are seven doable suggestions to get you going.

 What is unconscious bias?